IndraT97/IndraT97/README.md

 - 📫 Reachout to me through my email **ist220000@utdallas.edu**

-- open to discuss on xyz Topic
+- 👯 open to discuss on Machine Learning and Data Engineering Topic

-- I'm currently working on "ABC"
+- 🌱 I'm currently working on "ABC"

 ## Connect with me
 <p align="left">